davekinkead/thesis/paper.coffee.md

       this

-The decision procedure used by our model democracy will be a majority vote on a binary issue, as this is the simplest decision mechanism to model.
-Agents vote deterministically according to their belief.
+The decision procedure used by our model democracy will be a naive majority vote on a binary issue, as this is the simplest decision mechanism to model.
+Agents vote sincerely and deterministically according to their belief.

     vote = (polity) ->